-The objective of the Division of Maintenance is to provide for the safe, comfortable, aesthetically pleasing, and efficient movement of people and commerce along the State's highway system.
+To provide for the safe, comfortable, aesthetically pleasing, and efficient movement of people and commerce along the State's highway system.
 Our objective is met by providing a well-maintained system of highways with their associated pavements, drainage systems, roadsides, bridges, and traffic-related appurtenances.